Fun bucket list ideas for teens!

 It takes a while to learn a new language, but you can definitely get a lot of the basics done over the summer.

-Do you want to learn a new language, now is the time?
-Learning a new language is a fun way to pass time.
-Learning a new language can be challenging but you can definitely get a lot of the basics done over the summer.
+If you want to learn a new language, now is the time.
+Learning a new language is a fun way to pass the time.
+Learning a new language can be challenging, but you can definitely get a lot of the basics done over the summer.

 82. Create a new TikTok dance